 Music: Children participate daily in rich music experiences that include singing, rhyming, rhythm instrument play, creative movement with props, song writing, and beginning folk dance.
 Teachers lead children in music using guitar, voice, recorded music, and visual aids.
 Children are encouraged to contribute their own ideas during the music and movement circle.
 In this way, they use music as another language for self-expression.

-Outdoor Play: Children are offered a wide variety of experiences designed to enhance large muscle development, balance, and coordination, including: running, jumping, hopping, pulling, climbing, pedaling, ball skills, and hopscotch.
+Physical Development and Outdoor Play: Children are offered a wide variety of experiences designed to enhance large muscle development, balance, and coordination, including: running, jumping, hopping, pulling, climbing, pedaling, ball skills, and hopscotch.